brugnara/background-job-system/readme.md

 ### Due date

-Set a date in the past and the job is run ASAP.
+This is the time when you want your job to be sent to the endpoint.
+Could be any date, even in two years.
+The job will be stored and execute when the time comes.
+You can also set a date in the past and the job will run ASAP.

 ### Name